Building and Pest Inspection Brisbane, Ipswich, Gold Coast, Logan, and South East Queensland

 We recommend you undertake a Building and Pest Inspection report to determine if there is anything that needs to be addressed prior to putting your house on the market.
 If you are auctioning your house - you will also want to provide the results of a Building and Pest Inspection to display to potential buyers.

-ABIS will conduct a Pre-Purchase Building and Timber Pest Report according to AS4349.1 standards.
+Your ABIS Building Inspector will conduct a Pre-Purchase Building and Timber Pest Report according to AS4349.1 standards.

 A Pre-Purchase Building and Pest Inspection Report involve a thorough inspection of the building and its immediate surroundings.
 The inspection may include a moisture measurement reading where appropriate.
 All readily and safely accessible areas of the property are inspected including fences, yard, building exterior, building interior, sub-floor, roof exterior, and roof voids.

 ABIS Building and Pest Inspection Reports include:

 - Incomplete Construction

 - Serious Safety Hazards